Note: I wrote this post years ago when Pastor Hinn divorced.

 Today while doing some housework, I listened to one of my favorite pastors on television (it wasn’t Pastor Hinn).

-I was still piddling around the house when my show went off and popular television evangelist Benny Hinn came on.
+It was one of those days I was still piddling around the house when my fav show went off and popular television evangelist Benny Hinn came on.

-For me, as long as you believe Jesus is God and the Son that walked the earth in heavenly form and was crucified for the sins of the world and raised in bodily form from the dead – we’re cool.
+For me, as long as you believe Jesus is God and the Son that walked the earth in heavenly form while in an earthly body, was crucified for the sins of the world and raised in bodily form from the dead – we’re cool.
 The rest is “academic” to me.

 Anyway, I digress.
 Back to Benny Hinn.

 Well, he began to announce his divorce in mind-blowing detail.

 I didn’t know Benny Hinn was divorcing, so I sat down to listen.
 He went on to say infidelity was not part of the failure.

 Nevertheless, I was jarred by what [he said] was.

 Basically, he admitted that he “traveled the world serving Jesus” while putting his family second to ministry.

 He said he always believed ministry took precedence over his family and hauntingly said during today’s telecast “I was wrong”.
 A lot of families will be saved by that.